Masque at the baptism of Prince Henry: The baptism

 The third day, 30 August, was the baptism proper in the Chapel Royal.
 Anne of Denmark does not figure in Fowler's account of the ceremony and it seems Annabell Murray, Countess of Mar took her place.

 A note of the positions of the guests in the chapel by the antiquarian James Balfour conforms to Fowler's narrative and the newsletter account printed in Foedera.
 There was a bar dividing the space and the King's chair was placed on a stage or raised dais at the upper or north-east end of the chapel.
 The ambassadors sat beside King James on the stage, on the left hand the ambassadors of Denmark, Mecklenburg and Luneberg, and on the right the two English diplomats and the ambassadors of Brunswick and Holland.
 Standing on the stage near the King's seat were George Home as master of the wardrobe, the captain of the guard, Peter Young as almoner, and Thomas Erskine.

 The True Reportarie explains that the new pulpit, decked with cloth of gold was within the partition or bar on the stage side.
 On the other side of the bar there were benches upholstered with green cloth for the ambassadors' entourages.

 The English ambassador, the Earl of Sussex, accompanied by the nurses carried the prince into the chapel in procession under a canopy or "pale" newly made of red "crammosye" velvet.
 The canopy was held up by the gentlemen bearers Laird of Buccleuch, the Constable of Dundee, Robert Ker of Cessford, and the Laird of Traquair.
+The ambassadors, the Countess of Mar, Eleanor Bowes, and other women walked beside the canopy the short distance from the outer chamber in the place across the courtyard to the chapel.

 The route across the courtyard, from the "door of the transe of the new work" - the door of the palace gallery or "transe", to the chapel door was lined by young men from Edinburgh in armour with their muskets.

 As part of the Scottish royal baptism ceremony, the "Prince's Honours" were displayed.
 Lord Sempill carried a laver to the chapel, Lord Seton a basin, Lord Levingston a towel, and the Earl of Home carried a low crown suitable for a duke, set with diamonds, sapphires, emeralds and rubies.
 The Master of Ceremonies (possibly William Schaw) placed these items on a table near the pulpit.

 The name of the prince, "Henry Frederick", was announced from a window of the Great Hall.